RalkeyOfficial/JurassicHistory/readme.md

 *Still in beta.
 Suggestions are welcome*

-*This modpack is designed with high end PC's in mind (RTX-3070, i7-9th gen, 24 gb RAM)* *so low and mid end pc's should try out if they can run it*
+*This modpack is designed with high end PC's in mind (RTX-3070, i7-9th gen, 24 gb RAM).*
+*So low end PC's will likely not be able to run it*

 # Jurassic History